 In June 2018, HONGKONG UCLOUDLINK NETWORK TECHNOLOGY LIMITED and Ucloudlink (America), Ltd., two wholly-owned subsidiaries of the Company, were named as defendants in a complaint filed by SIMO Holding Inc. ("SIMO") in the United States District Court for the Southern District of New York (the "Court"), alleging patent infringements.
 The trial judge of the Court delivered a judgement in June 2019 approving total compensatory and enhanced damages of US\$2.8 million.
-Subsequently, the plaintiff and the Company filed post-trial motions in connection with which the plaintiff filed motions for supplemental damages to increase the damages to US\$8.5m.
+Subsequently, the plaintiff and the Company filed post-trial motions in connection with which the plaintiff filed motions for supplemental damages to increase the damages to US\$8.5 million.
 On August 28, 2019, the Court resolved in an order which denied the Company's motions for judgment as a matter of law and for a new trial as well as plaintiff's motion for request for attorney's fees.
 The Court granted plaintiff's motion for permanent injunction, effective on September 1, 2019, to enjoin the Company from selling, offering to sell, importing, or enabling the use of three models of portable Wi-Fi terminals and one model of GlocalMe World Phone that the Court believes infringed upon SIMO's patent in the United States.
 In October 2019, the Court amended the total damages to US\$8.2 million to include pre-judgment interest on the awards and supplemental damages for certain sales occurring between January 1, 2019 and August 1, 2019, and certain sales occurring overseas for devices that had previously been sold within the United States between August 13, 2018 and August 31, 2019.
-The Group upgraded the allegedly infringing products by pushing a redesigned software update to the devices, which the Court was tentatively of the view that they were no longer infringing, pending plaintiff's submission of a competing expert report by late November 2019.
-The Group has appealed against the Court ruling in the United States Court of Appeals for the Federal Circuit.
+The Group upgraded the allegedly infringing products by pushing a redesigned software update to the devices, which the Court concluded that the upgraded devices are no longer infringing and lifted the injunction against the upgraded devices on December 9, 2019.
+On May 1, 2020, the Group filed a declaratory judgment lawsuit in the Southern District of New York against SIMO to obtain a declaration that its redesigned products are no longer infringing.
+The purpose of the new case is to have the Court re-issue the previous conclusion as a declaratory judgment so that it is enforceable to block SIMO from accusing its redesigned products of infringing in the future.
+The Group has appealed against the Court's original ruling in the United States Court of Appeals for the Federal Circuit.
+Pending judgement from the appellate court, the Group has put a sum equal to the abovementioned damages amount in an escrow account in January 2020.